-How To: Use NMAP 7 to Discover Vulnerabilities, Launch DoS Attacks and More!
+How to Use NMAP 7 to Discover Vulnerabilities, Launch DoS Attacks and More!

 NMAP is an essential tool in any hacker's arsenal.
 Originally written by Gordon Lyon aka Fydor, it's used to locate hosts and services and create a map of the network.
 NMAP has always been an incredibly powerful tool, but with it's newest release, which dropped mid-November of last year, they've really out done themselves.